Technical Documentation

 app info <appId>Show application detailsRead

-app update-url <appId> <url>Update application URLWrite
+app update-url <appId> "<url>"Update application URLWrite

 app transfer-ownership <appId> <newOwner>Start two-step ownership transferWrite

-app accept-ownership <appId>Accept pending ownership transferWrite
+app accept-ownership <appId>Accept a pending transferWrite

-app cancel-transfer <appId>Cancel pending ownership transferWrite
+app cancel-transfer <appId>Cancel a pending transferWrite

 Topics